camunda/camunda/docs/src/operate-user-guide/basic-operate-navigation.md

 # Getting Familiar With Operate

-This section “Basic Navigation” and the next section “Incidents and Payloads” assumes that you’ve deployed a workflow to Zeebe and have created at least one workflow instance.
+This section "Getting Familiar With Operate" and the next section “Incidents and Payloads” assumes that you’ve deployed a workflow to Zeebe and have created at least one workflow instance.

-If you’re not sure how to do this, we recommend going through the [Getting Started tutorial](https://docs.zeebe.io/getting-started/README.html).
-In the following sections, we’ll use the same `order-process.bpmn` workflow model that was used in the Getting Started guide.
+If you’re not sure how to do deploy workflows or create instances, we recommend going through the [Getting Started tutorial](https://docs.zeebe.io/getting-started/README.html).

+In the following sections, we’ll use the same `order-process.bpmn` workflow model from the Getting Started guide.

 ## View A Deployed Workflow